allenai/allennlp/README.md

 That's it!
 You're now ready to build and train AllenNLP models.
 AllenNLP installs a script when you install the python package, meaning you can run allennlp commands just by typing `allennlp` into a terminal.

+_`pip` currently installs Pytorch for CUDA 8 only (or no GPU).
+If you require a newer version, please visit http://pytorch.org/ and install the relevant pytorch binary._

 ## Installing using Docker